WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 ## Compilers for Agentic Loops

-Most compilers still “speak human.”
+Most compilers still "speak human."
 They produce free-form text errors, cascading diagnostics, inconsistent error ordering, little or no structured causality, and weak, non-actionable suggestions.[^ChameleonIDE]

 For agents, that's a low-quality signal.
 For reviewers, it creates cognitive overload.

 What agentic workflows need are compilers and interpreters that behave like verification oracles.
-These include structured diagnostics (machine-readable), stable error IDs and deterministic ordering, precise provenance (“this constraint came from this rule and this span”), reduced/minimal unsatisfiable cores (the smallest inconsistency witness), and actionable “fix-its” (edits with rationale).[^ClangExpressiveDiagnostics][^GCCDiagnosticsGuidelines]
+These include structured diagnostics (machine-readable), stable error IDs and deterministic ordering, precise provenance ("this constraint came from this rule and this span"), reduced/minimal unsatisfiable cores (the smallest inconsistency witness), and actionable "fix-its" (edits with rationale).[^ClangExpressiveDiagnostics][^GCCDiagnosticsGuidelines]

 Why unsat cores matter is simple.
 An LLM is essentially a fuzzy translator of intent into code.[^LLMsTranslators] To help it converge, you must provide sharp counterexamples, not a thousand symptoms.
-A minimal unsat core is the densest possible feedback: “You got this specific promise wrong.”
+A minimal unsat core is the densest possible feedback: "You got this specific promise wrong."

 ## Intent Versus Implementation